Magnon bands and transverse transport in a proposed two-dimensional $Cu_2F_5$ ferrimagnet

 \section{Results}

 The band structure of the system can be seen in Figure \ref{figure_bands}.
-For the typical values of $A<J_i$ the bands cross in two separate paths in the Brillouin zone.
+For the typical values of $A<J_2$ the bands cross in two separate paths in the Brillouin zone.
 The Berry curvature of the system is represented in Figure \ref{figure_berry}.
-The symmetrical shape of the Berry curvature show us that its integration in the Brillouin zone is zero, so the system is not a Chern insulator ($C=0$).
+The symmetrical shape of the Berry curvature shows us that its integration in the Brillouin zone is zero, so the system is not a Chern insulator ($C=0$).
 We can see that the points of higher (positive) Berry curvature are located in the $\Gamma-X$ path, in regions where $\omega_\downarrow$ dominates.
-On the other hand, the points of lower (negative) Berry curvature lay in the $\Gamma-X'$ path, which corresponds to points where $\omega_\uparrow$ dominates.
+On the other hand, the points of lower (negative) Berry curvature lay in the $\Gamma-X'$ path, corresponding to points where $\omega_\uparrow$ dominates.
 The result is that, from Eqs. (\ref{cond})-(\ref{kappa}), the transport coefficients are positive for the $\downarrow$-band and negative for the $\uparrow$-band.
 We see that the total spin Hall conductivity and thermal Hall conductivity (Eqs. (\ref{cond_total}) and (\ref{kappa_total})) become subtractive, while the spin Nernst coefficient (Eq. (\ref{alpha_total})) becomes additive.
-That is in accordance with the literature, which states that a magnetic field gradient drives both species of magnons in the same transverse direction so the spin currents compete with each other.
+That agrees with the literature, which states that a magnetic field gradient drives both species of magnons in the same transverse direction, so the spin currents compete with each other.
 Also, a temperature gradient drives the magnons in opposite directions, so the spin currents are reinforced, and the thermal current is subtractive \cite{Nakata2017}.
-For some collinear antiferromagnetic systems ($\mathbb{Z}_2$ topological magnon insulators), an effective time-reversal symmetry results in degenerate bands and we can have transverse spin current without heat current, realizing a magnonic version of the quantum Hall effect \cite{Cheng2016,Zyuzin2016,Nakata2017,deOliveira2023_2}.
-In a ferrimagnet, such symmetry does not exist and the degeneracy is broken \cite{Park2020,Nakata2021,Ohnuma2013}.
+For some collinear antiferromagnetic systems ($\mathbb{Z}_2$ topological magnon insulators), an effective time-reversal symmetry results in degenerate bands, and we can have a transverse spin current without heat current, realizing a magnonic version of the quantum Hall effect \cite{Cheng2016,Zyuzin2016,Nakata2017,deOliveira2023_2}.
+Such symmetry does not exists in a ferrimagnet, and the degeneracy is broken \cite{Park2020,Nakata2021,Ohnuma2013}.
 We have non-null and tunable heat and spin currents.